Arm-Examples/Helium-Optimization/General_optimizations/optimizing_c_functions.md

 It is advised to compile with `-Ofast`

 At this stage auto-vectorization support for Helium in GCC is still work in progress.
 For the time being, use Arm AC6 or LLVM based compiler for best results.

-## Considerations related to processor’s memory systems

-Many processing tasks like DSP and NN are data intensive, as a result, it is crucial to select the right memory types for data storage to ensure high data access performance (including high bandwidth and low latency).
-Otherwise, the processing performance can degrade significantly.
-For example, the I-TCM interface on the Cortex-M55 processor is only 32-bit width and the processor can access 64-bit of data per clock cycle.
-As a result, it is not a good idea to put read-only data coefficients in the I-TCM if the data is to be read using vector load instructions, even though the data is a part of a DSP function – copying the data into the D-TCM or system memory can help resolve this memory bandwidth issue.

-To help performance, the D-caches of the Cortex-M55 and Cortex-M85 processors support data prefetching.
-In the Cortex-M55, the data prefetcher in the D-cache can only detect a linear access pattern with a constant stride (-2, -1, +1, +2 of the data array).
-Since a data processing function can access more than one stream of data, other data streams need to be placed in TCMs or uncacheable buffer to make use of the data prefetching.

-The data prefetcher in the Cortex-M85 supports an additional prefetching mode call next-line mode, which is more performant.
-The prefetcher behaviors in the Cortex-M55 and Cortex-M85 are programmable.
-For more information, please refer to the Prefetch Control Register (PFCR) in the processor’s Technical Reference Manual.

-In the Cortex-M55 and Cortex-M85 processors, the D-TCM is divided into 4 banks (selected by bit 2 and bit 3 of the address).
-Because these processors can handle two load or two store operations when executing scatter store/gather load instructions, if the two accesses are targeting the same D-TCM bank, there would be a conflict and causes delay.
-Therefore, when using scatter store/gather load instructions, you might need to optimize the data layout to avoid this issue.
-The bus interface of the Cortex-M52 processor can only handle one transfer at a time, so this consideration is not applicable to the Cortex-M52 processor.

-Another side effect of the D-TCM banking in Cortex-M52 and Cortex-M55 is that right after a store to a D-TCM bank, the read to the same D-TCM could be delayed.
-To avoid this conflict, you can adjust data alignment so that such read after store does not reach the same D-TCM bank.
-This aspect does not affect memory accesses on AXI or D-TCM interface on Cortex-M85.